rihal-om/rihal-codestacker/BE/README.md

 Your task is to develop a backend server system (API) for a crime case management platform.
 This system will allow registered users, such as police officers and investigators, to create, update, and monitor criminal cases while generating detailed reports.
 The system should provide a seamless experience for users while ensuring data integrity, security, scalability, and reliability.

 **Think you have what it takes?
-Step up, take on the challenge, and help restore peace to the people of Crime City! 🚔💻**
+Step up, take on the challenge, and help restore peace to the people of District Core ! 🚔💻**

 ## 📌 Overall Requirements and APIs